-- 130. (1) The rights conferred by this Part are not assignable or transmissible, except to the extent that performers' rights are transmissible as provided in this section. - (2) On the death of a person entitled to performer's rights - (a) the rights pass to such person as he may by testamentary disposition specifically direct; and - (b) if, or to the extent that there is no such direction, the rights are exercisable by his personal representative, and references in this Part to the performer, in the context of the person having performer's rights, shall be construed as references to the person for the time being entitled to exercise those rights.
+130.-(1) The rights conferred by this Part are not Transmisassignable or transmissible, except to the extent that performers' rights are transmissible as provided in this section. performances.

+(2) On the death of a person entitled to performers' rights--- and references in this Part to the performer, in the context of the person having performers' rights, shall be construed as references to the person for the time being entitled to exercise those rights.